chicks-net/chicks-home/README.md

 * write cron to keep home dirs up to date
 * write script to populate home directory from github on new machines (the INSTALL section above should be a guideline)
 * find solution to git/permissions issues generally "would you trust it with /etc?"
+* integrate one of the cleaner ANSI color implementations

 EXPERIMENTS